 HOW TO CHOOSE THE RIGHT GOGGLES FOR SKIING & SNOWBOARDING

 Spending time on the slopes on a clear and sunny day is everyone’s dream, but the sun’s glare off the snow is bright and intense.
 A stormy powder day is even better, but it’s hard to ski with snow in your eyes!
 A great pair of goggles is essential to shield your eyes from the sun, wind and snow.
 High quality goggle lenses can help you better see the terrain and improve your skiing or riding.
 With so many goggle options for both adults and children, it can be confusing to pick out the right pair.
 That’s why we’ve prepared this guide to help you understand the different options available and determine how to choose ski and snowboarding goggles and find the ones that work best for you.

 Visible Light Transmission and Lens Color

 Goggle lenses filter and accentuate light and colors in your field of vision.
 The amount of light that filters through the lens and reaches your eyes is called visible light transmission (VLT).
 Goggle lenses will be characterized by their level of VLT.
 Lighter lens tints with a 40%-70% VLT are better for cloudy or snowy days because they allow more light to pass through, increasing the VLT (40%-70%).
 On bright sunny days, opt for goggles with a darker tint as they have a low VLT (5%-30% VLT are better for sunny days because they function like sunglasses, further reducing the amount of light that reaches your eyes.
-There are some googles are “photochromatic,” these googles are designed to offer a range of VLT based on how much sun exposure they receive.\
+There are some goggles are “photochromatic,” these goggles are designed to offer a range of VLT based on how much sun exposure they receive.

 FRAMES & FIT